gyadam/trivia-backend/README.md

 <img src="./images/add_question.png" alt="Add questions" width="700"/>

-The frontend uses Auth0 to authenticate users and grab the JWT with the user information (including RBAC info).
+The frontend uses [Auth0](https://auth0.com/) to authenticate users and grab the JWT with the user information (including RBAC info).
 The JWT is included in API calls, and verified by the backend to make sure the user has the required permissions to access the requested data.

-### Backend endpoints
+### Backend

 All endpoints accept JSON encoded requests and return JSON encoded bodies.
 The following endpoints were implemented to serve requests from the frontend, interacting with the database: